pbrink231/plex_top_playlists/README.md

 Copy conetents from the plex_playlist_update.py file into your new file

+Change options at the top of the file with your own information

 Save and close (hit Ctrl+x, y, enter)

 Make the Script executable.